theodds/2024-ISBA-Short/README.md

 For Rodney's presentations, you will need the following.
 - `BART3`, the development version of the BART package available at https://github.com/rsparapa/bnptools
+- `hbart`, the development version of the Heteroskedastic BART package available in the same place.
-You can install it like so.
+For example, you can install BART3 like so.

 R> library(remotes); install_github("rsparapa/bnptools/BART3")